yvanliang/cosmos-transfer1/INSTALL.md

 ```

 Cosmos runs only on Linux systems.
 We have tested the installation with Ubuntu 24.04, 22.04, and 20.04.
-Cosmos requires the Python version to be `3.10.x`.
+Cosmos requires the Python version to be `3.12.x`.

+### Inference using conda

 Please also make sure you have `conda` installed ([instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)).

-### Inference

-The below commands creates the `cosmos-transfer1` conda environment and installs the dependencies for inference:
+The below commands create the `cosmos-transfer1` conda environment and install the dependencies for inference:
 ```bash
 # Create the cosmos-transfer1 conda environment.
 conda env create --file cosmos-transfer1.yaml